 The iPad Is A Far Bigger Threat To Our Children Than Anyone Realizes

 I am always concerned about my children’s physical and mental health.
 This is why limiting scree-time is important to me.
-The iPad is a Far Bigger Threat to Our Children Than Anyone Realizes.
 Please read this post if you are also worried and want to take action before it is too late.

 Few know that the late Apple boss Steve Jobs didn’t let his own children have iPads.
-I wish he had gone public on this as other parents might have followed suit.
+Yes, he was very careful about the use of technology in his home because he knew how addictive technology is and how it can affect children’s development.
+Just wish he had gone public on this as other parents might have followed suit.

 I am sharing an article from Sue Palmer a renowned child psychologist, who warns us of the dangers of too much screen-time on young people’s physical and mental health.
 It is very scary, but worth reading if you care about your children’s future.